TranslatorIIPrototypes/ChemNormalization/README.md

         "debug_record_limit": "<limit=#>",
         "debug_messages": <0 or 1>
     }

-### Loading
+##### Initiate the load

-Once the configuration is completed, move to the "src" directory and python run the load file.
+Once the configuration is completed, run the load file.

-    > cd src
-    > python load-redis.py
+    > python src/load-redis.py